Sasanian Empire: In India

 The collapse of the Sasanian Empire led to Islam slowly replacing Zoroastrianism as the primary religion of Iran.
 A large number of Zoroastrians chose to emigrate to escape Islamic persecution.
-According to the Qissa-i Sanjan, one group of those refugees landed in what is now Gujarat, India, where they were allowed greater freedom to observe their old customs and to preserve their faith.
+According to the Qissa-i Sanjan, one group of those refugees landed in what is now Gujarat, India, where they were allowed greater freedom to observe their customs and preserve their faith.
 The descendants of those Zoroastrians would play a small but significant role in the development of India.
 Today there are over 70,000 Zoroastrians in India.

 The Zoroastrians still use a variant of the religious calendar instituted under the Sasanians.
-That calendar still marks the number of years since the accession of Yazdegerd III, just as it did in 632.
+That calendar still marks the number of years since the accession of Yazdegerd III.